goszpeti-OSS/fep3_cyclone_dds_plugin/Readme.md

 A *fep3_participant.fep_components* file is provided in the lib folder, so you only need to copy it and the *cyclone_dds'* folder beside your fep3_particpant shared library and you're ready to go!

+## Multicast issues and QoS

+To configure QoS use the environment variable **CYCLONEDDS_URI** and set it to the qos file like this:

+set CYCLONEDDS_URI=file://C:/Users/myself/USER_QOS_PROFILES.xml

+If you don't receive samples on another pc, probably multicast is not working poperly.
+You can try out unicast by looking using and configuring *scripts/USER_QOS_PROFILE_UNICAST.xml*.
+Don't forget to enter your ip addresses!

 ### Developing participants - CMake macros

 There are analogous macros to FEP3 deploy and install: